The Left/Right Convergence on Dissing Obama

 Color me highly skeptical, and sometimes angry, about the many measures by which political observers draw equivalence or even identity between the Left and Right.
 But there’s one area in which there really is a

-growing left/right convergence at least at the elite level: disdain for the 44th President of the United States.
+growing left/right convergence, at least at the elite level: disdain for the 44th President of the United States.

 For a certain species of progressive, the Democratic Party will never come to grips with the urgency of deep structural change unless it gets over its infatuation with Obama, whose centrist instincts and pro-corporate associations made his presidency nearly as bad as George W. Bush’s.
 The highly influential Open Markets Institute thinker and agitator Matt Stoller is often beside himself on the subject of Obama’s perfidy and the party’s refusal to acknowledge it: